MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 ### [.NET](#tab/net)

 > [!IMPORTANT]
-> If both autoinstrumentation monitoring and manual SDK-based instrumentation are detected, only the manual instrumentation settings will be honored.
+> If both autoinstrumentation monitoring and manual SDK-based instrumentation are detected, only the manual instrumentation settings are honored.
 This arrangement prevents duplicate data from being sent.
 To learn more, see [Troubleshooting](#troubleshooting).

 > [!NOTE]
 > The combination of `APPINSIGHTS_JAVASCRIPT_ENABLED` and `urlCompression` isn't supported.
-For more information, see the explanation in the [Troubleshooting section](#appinsights_javascript_enabled-and-urlcompression-isnt-supported).
+For more information, see the explanation in the [Troubleshooting section](#appinsights_javascript_enabled-and-urlcompression-not-supported).

-1. Select **Application Insights** in the lefthand navigation menu of your app service, then select **Enable**.
+1. Select **Application Insights** in the left-hand navigation menu of your app service, then select **Enable**.

     :::image type="content"source="./media/azure-web-apps/enable.png" alt-text="Screenshot that shows the Application Insights tab with Enable selected.":::